pkg-tool/vibro/docs/src/key-bindings.md

 The other kind of conflict that arises is when you have two bindings, one of which is a prefix of the other.
 For example if you have `"ctrl-w":"editor::DeleteToNextWordEnd"` and `"ctrl-w left":"editor::DeleteToEndOfLine"`.

-When this happens, and both bindings are active in the current context, Zed will wait for 1 second after you type `ctrl-w` to see if you're about to type `left`.
+When this happens, and both bindings are active in the current context, Vector will wait for 1 second after you type `ctrl-w` to see if you're about to type `left`.
 If you don't type anything, or if you type a different key, then `DeleteToNextWordEnd` will be triggered.
 If you do, then `DeleteToEndOfLine` will be triggered.

 ### Non-QWERTY keyboards

-As of Zed 0.162.0, Zed has some support for non-QWERTY keyboards on macOS.
+As of Vector 0.162.0, Vector has some support for non-QWERTY keyboards on macOS.
 Better support for non-QWERTY keyboards on Linux is planned.

 There are roughly three categories of keyboard to consider: